Jingzhg6/Portfolio_Projects/README.md

-# This folder contains the projects done in the googles analytics 4 environment
+# This folder houses the projects executed within the Google Analytics 4 ecosystem, with the present document serving as a data analysis based on the Google Merchandise Store.